drgona/drgona.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am an incoming associate professor in the [Department of Civil and Systems Engineering at Johns Hopkins University (JHU)](https://engineering.jhu.edu/case/).
+In addition, I am affiliated with the [Ralph S. O’Connor Sustainable Energy Institute (ROSEI)](https://energyinstitute.jhu.edu/), which is dedicated to energy research and the development of educational programs at JHU.

-I am a Principal Investigator (PI) and Research Data Scientist at PNNL.
+Currently, I serve as a Principal Investigator (PI) and Research Data Scientist at PNNL.
-My current project portfolio is focused on [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming) and [scientific machine learning](https://www.osti.gov/biblio/1478744/) (SciML) for dynamical systems, constrained optimization, and control.
+My project portfolio is focused on
+[differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming) and [scientific machine learning](https://www.osti.gov/biblio/1478744/) (SciML) for dynamical systems, constrained optimization, and control.